waggle-sensor/microWaggle/README.md

 After your Particle.io account is set up, your devices can be registered to your account via this [link](https://setup.particle.io/).
 The devices registered on your account can be veiwed through the Particle.io [Console](https://console.particle.io/devices).
 At this point you can recognize the device IDs for your devices set by Particle.io.
 The particle.io console should look like this:
 <img src="https://raw.githubusercontent.com/waggle-sensor/microWaggle/master/integrated/resources/devices.png" width="600">

 You can simply click on the device ID you seek to visit the page specific to the selected device (The link should look like this: https://console.particle.io/devices/YOUR_DEVICE_ID).
 Particle.io also provides an Integrated Web based Development Environment(IDE).
 The platform also provides detailed [documentation](https://docs.particle.io/guide/getting-started/build/photon/#web-ide) on working your way around the Web IDE.
-Moving forward, it is necessary to seek out the [access token](https://docs.particle.io/guide/how-to-build-a-product/authentication/#what-39-s-an-access-token-) tied to your Particle.io account.
-Reading data as well as sending commands to your devices can only be done through an access token.
-Access token can be easilly gained thorugh the Particle.io [Build](https://build.particle.io/build/) page.
+Moving forward, it is necessary to seek out the [Access Token](https://docs.particle.io/guide/how-to-build-a-product/authentication/#what-39-s-an-access-token-) tied to your Particle.io account.
+Reading data as well as sending commands to your devices can only be done through an Access Token.
+Access Token can be easilly gained thorugh the Particle.io [Build](https://build.particle.io/build/) page.

 Once on the said page, click on the settings icon on the lower left hand corner of the page.
 The settings icon is emphazied below: